Xiaofei-it/Shelly/README.md

 The Shelly library provides many methods to compose a method chain, including a variety of methods for performing different actions, methods for data transformation and methods for thread scheduling.
-Also it, as is discussed above, provides a EventBus-like feature for preforming actions on registered components.
+Also it, as is discussed above, provides an EventBus-like feature for preforming actions on registered components.
 Therefore, a method chain provides you with a global view of what happens after the change of a business object.
 The method chain is named "Domino" in the Shelly library for it represents a series of actions to perform one after the other, as the domino game does.